ninewands/privacy-policy/en/index.md

 We collect personal data through the following methods:

-* Email Address and Nickname: Collected when users sign up for an account.
+* Nickname: Collected when users sign up for an account.
 * Gameplay Logs: Automatically recorded when users interact with our services.
 * Event Data: Automatically recorded when users interact with our services.
 Event data is stored in an anonymized format to prevent user identification.